teutaelezaj/leetcodeLessons/shiftOperators.md

     }
 }
 ```

+We check each of the 32 bits of the number.
+If the bit is 1, we add one to the number of 1-bits.

+We can check the i^th bit of a number using a bit mask.
+We start with a mask m=1, because the binary representation of 1 is 00000000000000000000000000000001.
+Clearly, a logical AND between any number and the mask 1 gives us the least significant bit of this number.
+To check the next bit, we shift the mask to the left by one.

+00000000000000000000000000000010
+00000000000000000000000000000010

+And so on.

+**Notes:**
 `mask <<= 1` is just shorthand for `mask = mask << 1`

 You could also do `return Integer.bitCount(n);` which returns the count of the number of one-bits in the two’s complement binary representation of an int value.